 From north (i.e. Shelton): Go south on 101.
 At Milepost 356, turn right onto Old Olympic Highway.
 Continue on Old Olympic Highway until you see the Kennedy Creek Salmon Trail signs on your right.
 Go up forest road 2700 for .75 miles.
 Turn right into the Trail parking lot.

-NOTE: Dogs are not allowed on the trail.
+NOTE: NO DOGS are allowed on the trail.
 Please review our dog policy for more information.
 Additionally, the gate remains locked during the off season.